UNSH/Unity-Apple-Distribution-Workflow/ReadMe.md

 When you need to run the script over and over again, or you want to automate this process for future builds, call `./PluginsReplaceBundleId -h` to see automation options.
 Here is an example of a fully automated process:

+**ATTENTION: This is no shortcut to set up the steps by hand!<br/>
+DO NOT RUN IF YOU HAVE NOT FINISHED THE STEPS**

 	./RepeatForUpdatedBuild -q -t appstore -i 'TEAM NAME (XXXXXXXXXX)' -s deep

 The only thing that needs to be done manually is placing the build in the right directory, and uploading the final package via Application Loader.